While I was researching this post, I came across a post talking about this very subject – ways to make money writing product reviews online.

 You’ll need to be targeting specific search terms that people are looking for.

 To gain an understanding of all this, this program will explain it in much more depth.
+You can check it out for free.

 Ultimately, this is something you need to build over time but there are many people making a full-time living from writing online reviews in this way.